rzulkarn/simple-proxy2-explore/README.md

 ## Quick start
 * localhost:4000
+* localhost:4000/welcome

 ## Node.js Instances
-* NXT-APP : a test utility client
+* NXT-APP : a test utility app/client
 * NXT-PROXY : a http and proxy server that listen on port 8081
-* NXT-GW : a http and websocket server that listen on port 8080
+* NXT-PORTAL : a http server that listen on port 8080
+* NXT-GW : a socket.io server that listen on port 8082